queryluke/masseffect-5e/static/data/rules/06-04-weapons.md

 You must be proficient with a weapon type to add your proficiency modifier to the attack roll.
 There are 7 distinct weapon types and all weapons fall into one of the following types.

 - __Assault Rifles__.
 The most common weapons of the military.
-These are generall medium-range weapons that dealt average damage with a high heat capacity.
+These are generally medium-range weapons that deal average damage with a high heat capacity.
 - __Heavy Pistols__.
 The most common gun type in the Mass Effect universe.
 Simple but effective.
-- __Sub-machine Guns (SMGS)__.
+- __Sub-machine Guns (SMGs)__.
 Single-handed, rapid fire weapons that have a short range.
 - __Shotguns__.
 Close-range, high-damage blasts.
 - __Sniper Rifles__.
 Precision instruments meant for long range or stealthy combat.
 - __Melee__.
 Used in close-quarters combat. _Damage resulting from melee weapon attacks by-pass shields_.